Protecting tropical forests by means of green markets and sustainable consumption

 Overall term: 2016 to 2020

 The rainforest in the Amazon region of Brazil is shrinking.
 Advancing deforestation is releasing greenhouse gases, reducing biodiversity and destroying the settlement areas of traditional population groups.
 As its contribution to the Paris Climate Agreement, Brazil has therefore set itself the goal of reaching zero illegal deforestation by 2030.
 It aims to promote sustainable production systems to protect the forest.
 The production systems are based, for example, on nuts or fruits that are gathered in the natural forest without destroying it.
 At the same time, eco-friendly cultivation methods in agriculture can open up economically viable prospects for smallholders.
 The main challenge facing many smallholder cooperatives is gaining market access for their products.

-Small farmers and traditional population groups have improved market access for sustainably produced products from the Amazon region.
-This encourages them to conserve and use the forest instead of clearing it and transforming it into farm and meadowlands.
+Smallholders and traditional population groups have improved market access for sustainably produced products from the Amazon region.
+This encourages them to conserve and use the forest instead of clearing it and transforming it into arable and pastureland.

 The project improves the state policy for promoting the marketing of sustainable Amazonian products.
-One example of this is the creation of Chambers of Marketing in four federal states.
+One example of this is the creation of five Chambers of Marketing in four federal states.
 In them, all the relevant players work together to find ways of promoting sustainable value chains.

-One important aspect of this is the promotion of management capacity-building in cooperatives – needs range from advice on bookkeeping basics and the development of business models, through to organisational development and sustainability seals.
+One important element is to provide support in building management capacities in cooperatives.
+Needs range from advice on bookkeeping basics and the development of business models to organisational development and sustainability seals.
 The technicians of rural advisory services are being trained to teach management content and to apply innovative advisory methods in their work with the cooperatives.